-Using the estimated survival functions, we also developed estimates of the RUL of each equipment type, which represents the length of time we would expect installed equipment to continue to operate.
+Using the estimated survival functions, the Evaluation Team also developed estimates of the RUL of each equipment type, which represents the length of time we would expect equipment to continue to operate.
 RUL values are important for measures with dual baselines, like early replacement measures.
 To calculate lifetime savings of a measure with a dual baseline, we need both as estimate of the expected remaining life of the existing equipment to calculate the retirement savings and the EUL to calculate lost opportunity savings.

-Where practical, programs should document the age of the replaced equipment as a site-specific level and use the RUL values from Appendix B when calculating retirement savings.
-Where the age of the existing equipment cannot be determined, programs should use the recommended values from the table below.
-For natural gas furnaces and other measures without an RUL specified in the PSD, we recommend continuing to use the industry standard practice of 1/3 of the EUL.
+Recommended / Preferred Approach for Early Removal: Where practical, programs should document the age of the replaced equipment as a site-specific level and use the RUL values from Appendix B when calculating retirement savings.
+Figure 1 below shows the remaining useful life curves for four residential measures under study.

+Back-up Approach for Early Removal RULs: Where the age of the existing equipment cannot be determined, programs should use the recommended values from the table below, which are based on the EUL estimates from this study.
+For natural gas furnaces and other measures without an RUL specified in the PSD, we recommend continuing to use the rule of thumb of 1/3 of the EUL.

+Figure 1.
+Remaining Useful Life Curves for Select Residential Measures